crashoverride777/swifty-ads/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SwiftyAds.svg?style=flat)]()
 [![CocoaPods Compatible](https://img.shields.io/cocoapods/v/SwiftyAds.svg)](https://img.shields.io/cocoapods/v/SwiftyAds.svg)

+# Note

+- Currently having trouble getting cocoa pods to push newer versions to due me being on holiday and only having my work laptop with me that blocks cocoa pods on my personal projects.
+- If you want the latest version (tab bar fix and native ads) you will have to manually manage this yourself.
+The latest version will be on dedicated release branches.

+# 2021 Roadmap/Plans

+- Fix cocoa pods ASAP
+- iOS 14 app tracking transparency
+- Swift package support
+- Multiple ad unit ids

 # SwiftyAds

 SwiftyAds is a Swift library to display banner, interstitial and rewarded video ads from AdMob and supported mediation networks.